MicrosoftDocs/learn/learn-pr/azure/build-first-bicep-deployment-pipeline-using-azure-pipelines/includes/6-exercise-add-bicep-deployment-task-pipeline.md

 ## Add your website's Bicep file to the Git repository

-You've already prepared your website's Bicep file, which can be used to deploy different configurations of the website resources depending on the situation.
+You've already prepared your website's Bicep file, which can be used to deploy different configurations of the website resources depending on the environment and configuration.
+Here, you add your Bicep file to your repository.

 1. Open the Visual Studio Code **Explorer**.

 1. In the _deploy_ folder, create a new file named _main.bicep_.
-Make sure you create inside the _deploy_ folder and not at the root of the repository:
+Make sure you create the file inside the _deploy_ folder and not at the root of the repository:

    :::image type="content" source="../media/6-vs-code-main-bicep.png" alt-text="Screenshot of the Visual Studio Code Explorer, with the main.bicep file highlighted and located in the deploy folder." border="true":::